 Problems with pacing occur when events driving the narrative are incorrectly planned on the timeline of the episode.
 When struggling with this your episode can come off as too chaotic (too many events, not enough time to reflect) or too sluggish (too long breaks before major events)

 Following the three-act structure and moving between inciting incident, first plot point, midpoint, second plot point, and climax will solve your pacing issues.
 The flow of the story will be smooth, pleasant to listen and rewarding for your audience.

 5. Introduction, back sell and greet the audience

 A start of an episode should have a familiar and recognizable formula, just like a favorite tv episode with key information.
-Good components to consider for having in an introduction is

-- Introduction – give your show title, your name as an author and the title of the episode and welcome your audience into an episode
+- Introduction – give your show title, your name as an author, and the title of the episode, and welcome your audience into an episode.

 - Commercial (optional) – this might be the part of your introduction if you have a website and are developing monetization you may want to encourage your audience to visit your website.
 Other options may include special offers you are running for your listeners.